thenexthub/Codira/docs/proposals/valref.rst

 * Simple programs stay safe.
 C++ offers great control over everything, but the sharp edges are always exposed.
 This design allows programmers to accomplish most of what people want to with C++, but to do it safely and expressively.
-As with the rest of Swift, the sharp edges are still available as an opt-in feature, and without harming the rest of the language.
+As with the rest of Codira, the sharp edges are still available as an opt-in feature, and without harming the rest of the language.